ishwarchandratiwari/sparkpost-api-documentation/services/introduction.md

 **Sandbox Domain Limits:** The sandbox sending domain (`sparkpostbox.com`) is limited to 5 emails for the lifetime of your account.

+If your account has been suspended due to concern about a possible violation of our [Messaging Policy](https://www.sparkpost.com/policies), please reply to the email you should have received from compliance@sparkpost.com.

+If you have not received this email, you can still contact the Compliance team directly [through the app](https://app.sparkpost.com/?supportTicket=true&issueId=account_suspension) [[EU]](https://app.eu.sparkpost.com/?supportTicket=true&issueId=account_suspension).

 ## Errors
 <a name="header-errors"></a>